 Here is a good overview by the Polkadot team of best practices when choosing your validators.

-That is totally normal since it takes one epoch (60 min) until your nominations become active, so just check again after one hour and you should see your nominations as active.
+That is totally normal since it takes ~ one epoch until your nominations become active, so just check again after a couple of hours to a day and you should see your nominations as active.

 These are units of time in the edgeware network.